tomsaleeba/ergoslab/README.md

 with it.
 If you're considering making one, I would call this design battle proven now.

+*Update Jan 2022*: Still using this full-time and loving it 💪.

 - [What is this thing?](#what-is-this-thing)
 - [Desgin choices:](#desgin-choices)
 - [Build guide](#build-guide)